IQ FUN PARK™ – TEST PREP THAT FEELS LIKE A GAME!

 FOR BUSY PARENTS: SHOW YOUR CAREGIVER HOW TO PLAY THE GAME WITH YOUR CHILD!

-NOW LET’S PLAY IQ FUN PARK!
+NOW LET’S PLAY IQ FUN PACK!

 Big news!
 Space babies have traveled across the galaxies to visit our planet and study life on earth.
 They are very excited about their trip and have so many questions about earth children – What do they know?
 What do they do for fun?
 Will they teach me about life on earth?
 Guess what?
 You have been specially selected to go on a play date with a space baby.
 So pick a space baby to be your new friend and place her on the start of the rainbow path at your favorite Fun Park.
 Now you can show her all the things you and other earth children love to do like go to the playground, the zoo, the farm, the beach, the circus, the candy castle, the toy and pet stores and more.
 As you wind your way down the path, your space baby friend will ask you about all kinds of things.
 Show him just how just how much earth children know by answering all his questions.
 Have a fun day with your space baby, but be sure to get him back to his rocket ship in time to go back to his planet for dinner.